 How To Correctly Store Your China

-If you are planning to store your or your family’s china for any length of time, it’s best to make sure you are packing it properly to prevent breakage and discolouring.
+If you are planning to store your family’s china for any length of time, it’s best to make sure you are packing it properly to prevent breakage and discoloring.

 China can not only be very expensive; it also, usually, has some sentimental value.
 Protecting it and packing it properly is especially important.
 Storing it in a climate controlled storage unit will minimize damage due to temperature fluctuations.

 Follow the following storage tips to protect and preserve your heirloom china for now and future generations:

 - Clean & Dry Your China Before Storing

 - Use The Correct Packing Materials

 - Do Not Over Pack Your Boxes

 Clean & Dry Your China Before Storing